Ferdinand K. D. Goka: Career and politics

 After his basic education Goka was employed as a pupil teacher in 1934 at his hometown Mafi Anfoe in the Volta Region.
 After qualifying as a Certificate A Grade I teacher he took an appointment at the Keta Presbyterian Middle School in January 1946.
 He resigned his teaching appointment in June 1948 and took office as the Assistant Education Secretary of Anlo-Tongu District Education Committee.

 Goka later ventured politics and in June 1954 he was elected member of the legislative assembly and that same year he was appointed Minesterial Secretary (deputy minister) for the Ministry of Health.
-He was appointed Regional Commissioner for the Volta Region in June 1959 and on 1 July 1960 he became the Minister for Trade.
-On 8 May 1961 he was appointed Minister for Finance and later that year, the Ministry of Trade and the Ministry of Finance were merged.
-On 1 October 1961 he became the Minister for Trade and Finance.
+He was appointed Regional Commissioner for the Volta Region in June 1959 and, on 1 July 1960, he became the Minister for Trade.
+On 8 May 1961, he was appointed Minister for Finance and later that year, the Ministry of Trade and the Ministry of Finance were merged.
+On 1 October 1961, he became the Minister for Trade and Finance.
 He worked in that capacity until 1964 when he was replaced by Kwesi Amoako Atta.

 Death and tribute

-He died in 2007.
-Togbe Kwasinyi Agyeman IV, the Fia (Chief) of Adidome, described him as; "the greatest son of Mafiland" in his funeral tribute.
+He died in 2007, aged 86 or 88.
+Togbe Kwasinyi Agyeman IV, the Fia (Chief) of Adidome, described him as "the greatest son of Mafiland" in his funeral tribute.